dirtgirlcity/moonscript/docs/reference.md

 import insert from table
 ```

-The multiple names can be given, each separated by a comma:
+Multiple names can be given, each separated by a comma:

 ```moon
 import C, Ct, Cmt from lpeg